-Whether building a public cloud or a private data center that operates as an internal cloud service for Enterprises, a common set of problems need to be addressed.
-Network designers need to build a highly flexible fabric for rapidly changing environments that carry a diverse set of traffic; application, storage and control.
-A common goal is to minimize or eliminate packet loss, provide high throughput while maintaining low latency.
-These tenants are especially important to support the applications of OLDI, Deep Learning and NVMe over Fabrics.
+Whether building a public cloud or a private data center that operates as an internal cloud service for enterprises, a common set of problems need to be addressed.
+Network designers need to build a highly flexible fabric for rapidly changing environments that carry a diverse set of traffic: application, storage, and control.
+A ecommon goals is are to minimize or eliminate packet loss, provide high throughput, and maintain low latency.
+These goals are especially important to support the applications of OLDI, Deep Learning, NVMe over Fabrics, and the Cloudified CO.

-The 3-Stage Clos network shown in Figure 6 is a popular network design in today's data centers.
-The Clos network achieves non-blocking performance and resiliency through equal cost multipaths.
-Layer-3 networking is used between the switches because it is scalable, simple, standard and well understood.
+Today's data centers typically use fat-tree architectures [11] derived from the basic Clos network illustrated in Figure 6.
+The Clos network achieves non-blocking performance and resiliency through equal cost multi-paths.
+Layer 3 networking is typically used between the switches because it is scalable, simple, standard, and well understood.
 In the Clos network, the top of rack (ToR) switches are the leaf switches.
-They are attached to the core switches which represent the spine.
+They are attached to the core switches, which represent the spine.
 The leaf switches are not connected to each other and the spine switches only connect to the leaf switches.

-Figure 6 - 3-Stage Clos Network
+Figure 6 - Clos Network

 There are multiple equal cost paths from each ToR switch to any other ToR switch in the network.
-As a consequence, a ToR switch can spread traffic across the multiple paths in order to balance the load and hopefully avoid congestion.
-The algorithm used for distributing traffic is called Equal Cost Multi-Path (ECMP) routing.
+As a consequenceTherefore, a ToR switch can spread traffic across the multiple paths in order to balance the load and hopefully avoid congestion.
+A popular algorithm used for distributing traffic is called Equal Cost Multi-Path (ECMP) routing.
 As shown in Figure 7, ECMP typically selects a path by hashing the flow identity fields in the routed packet such that all packets from a particular flow traverse the same path.